Subhangi69/Nation-Informatics-Centre---DevOps--Node_js-App/README.md

 ## 🏢 Workflow

-1. **AWS Account**
+1. **AWS Account creation**
 2. **EC2 started and connect**
 3. **Java installed on EC2**
 4. **Jenkins installed**
-5. **Instance security groups and edited inbound rules**
+5. **Went to Instance security groups and edited inbound rules**
    - Added port **8080** with custom IP range to access Jenkins from browser
-   - Install node and zip in our ec2 machine
+   - Installed node and zip in my ec2 machine
-6. **Create and configure Elastic Beanstalk application in aws for deploy our nodejs application.**
+6. **Created and configured Elastic Beanstalk application in aws for deploying my nodejs application.**
 7. **Setup Jenkins with plugins**
-   - Then setup Credentials of access key of an IAM in **Jenkins → Credentials** -(Now Jenkins agent can securely and programmatically talk to AWS)
+   - Then setup Credentials with access key of an IAM, in **Jenkins → Credentials** -(Now Jenkins agent can securely and programmatically talk to AWS)
-8. **Job creation in Jenkins via Pipeline**
+8. **Job creation in Jenkins via Pipeline option**
 9. **GitHub project link attached**
-10. **Build Now click lets trigger jenkis pipeline , pull latest code and run each stages**
+10. **Clicking on Build Now lets triggered Jenkins pipeline pull latest code and run each stages**
-11. **Visit Elastic Beanstalk environment and open the provided url to reach the website**
+11. **Visited Elastic Beanstalk environment and opened the provided url to reach the website i.e our App**

 ---